Quite free complicated abelian group, PCF and Black Boxes: Abstract

 \section{Abstract}

-We like to build Abelian groups (or $R$-modules) which on the one hand are quite free, say $\aleph_{\omega +1}$-free, and on the other hand, are complicated in suitable sense.
+We would like to build Abelian groups (or $R$-modules) which on the one hand are quite free, say $\aleph_{\omega +1}$-free, and on the other hand, are complicated in suitable sense.
 We choose as our test problem having no non-trivial homomorphism to $\bbZ$ (known classically for $\aleph_1$-free, recently for $\aleph_n$-free).
 We succeed to prove the existence of even $\aleph_{\omega_1 \cdot n}$-free ones.
-We also know other constructions of complicated Abelian groups and modules which are quite free but this is delayed.

 This requires building $n$-dimensional black boxes, which are quite free.
-Thus combinatorics is of self interest and we believe will be useful also for other purposes.
+This combinatorics is of self interest and we believe will be useful also for other purposes.
+On the other hand, modulo suitable large cardinals, we prove that it is consistent that every $\aleph_{\omega_1 \cdot \omega}$-free Abelian group has non-trivial homomorphisms to $\bbZ$.

 \centerline {Anotated Content}

 \S0 \quad Introduction, (labels y,z), pg.\pageref{Introduction}